Many or all companies we feature compensate us. Compensation and editorial

 When to Refinance an Auto Loan

-When you refinance your car loan, you are essentially replacing your existing loan with a new one.
-The new loan is used to pay off your old balance, and you’ll get a different rate, term, and monthly payment as part of your new one.
+Refinancing a car loan involves replacing an existing loan with a new one.
+The new loan proceeds are used to pay off your old balance, and your new loan could have a different rate, term, or monthly payment amount.

-The main reason to refinance a car loan is for a lower interest rate, which would save you money in the long haul (use our auto loan refinance calculator to see just how much you could save).
-Refinancing for a lower monthly payment can be helpful, too, especially if you’re dealing with reduced wages or are facing financial hardship.
+Borrowers often choose to refinance for a lower interest rate, which reduces their interest costs in the long run (use our auto loan refinance calculator to see how much you could save).

 Your credit score has increased

-The best interest rates are reserved for those with the best credit scores, so if you think your score has improved since you took out your car loan, then you may qualify for a lower rate as a result.
+The best interest rates are reserved for those with the best credit scores, so if your score has improved since you took out your car loan, you might qualify for a lower rate.

 Other financial factors have improved